nwesterhausen/elementalist/design_notes/README.md

 These are design notes but also more of a reference.
 (As of now) they are all generated automatically from the files in [game_data](../game_data).

+## Design Tools

+I use [Goodnotes](https://www.goodnotes.com/) to jot down design ideas while on the go, and the desktop apps make reviewing the information easy.

+For managing my backlog I am using [ClickUp](https://app.clickup.com).

 ## Spell Details

 - [Spells by Magic school](./spells.md)